Alice's Wonderland Bakery

-Alice's Wonderland Bakery is an American computer-animated fantasy comedy children's television series created for Disney Junior by Chelsea Beyl, inspired by Alice in Wonderland (1951).
-The series centers on Alice, a young baker who works at the Wonderland Bakery and is the great-granddaughter of the original Alice Pleasance Liddell.
-Rosa—the Princess of Hearts—Hattie, and Fergie the white rabbit accompany her on her culinary explorations throughout the kingdom.
+Alice's Wonderland Bakery is an American animated television series created for Disney Junior by Chelsea Beyl, inspired by Alice in Wonderland (1951).
+The series centers on Alice, a young baker who works at the Wonderland Bakery and is the great-granddaughter of the original Alice.
+Rosa—the Princess of Hearts—, Hattie, and Fergie the white rabbit accompany her on her culinary explorations throughout the kingdom.
 The show intends to highlight the importance of food, which is used as a form of self-expression and creativity.
 Libby Rue, Abigail Estrella, CJ Uy, Jack Stanton, Secunda Wood, and Audrey Wasilewski voice the primary characters.

-The show is produced by Disney Television Animation and premiered on Disney Junior on February 9, 2022.
+The show is produced by Disney Television Animation and aired on Disney Junior from February 9, 2022 to April 15, 2024.
 On the same day of the premiere, the first six episodes were released early on Disney+.
-In April 2022, the series was renewed for a second season.
+In April 2022, the series was renewed for a second and final season.
+In April 2024, the series was announced to end after 2 seasons and 50 episodes.
 Critical reviews of the show have generally been positive.
 At the 1st Children's and Family Emmy Awards, Eden Espinosa (who voices the Queen of Hearts) received a nomination for Outstanding Voice Performance in a Preschool Animated Program.

 Plot

-The series revolves around Alice, the great-granddaughter of the original Alice Pleasance Liddell, who is a young baker working at the Wonderland Bakery.
+The series revolves around Alice, the great-granddaughter of the original Alice, who is a young baker working at the Wonderland Bakery.
 As she explores the kingdom on various culinary adventures, she is accompanied by Fergie the white rabbit, Hattie, and Rosa—the Princess of Hearts.

 The teapot-shaped Wonderland Bakery has a kitchen where some of the equipment are animated, namely the oven and the mixer.
 The bakery also has a pantry which is vertical tunnel where the ingredients are on shelves on the sides, and anyone who enters will mostly float inside as if they are in space.
-The desserts (and to lesser-extent foods) the characters make are mostly magical, resulting either troublesome or pleasant effects.
+The desserts (and to a lesser extent foods) the characters make are mostly magical, resulting in either troublesome or pleasant effects.